Skip to Content Skip to Footer

 3 Must meet the minimum grade requirement for the institution which may be a “C” or higher.

-• Students must be on track towards the completion of the USG Required High School Curriculum (RHSC) and high school graduation requirements.
+• On-track to Graduate – Be on track to complete the USG Required High School Curriculum (RHSC) and high school graduation requirements.

 • Fall: